 Since 2000, Tina has been doing just that.
 She offers parents one-on-one sessions, customizing techniques to each unique family situation.
 She regards her clients as whole people who just need new information.
 No diagnosis, no analysis … just proven methods of interacting with children whose behavior needs improvement.

 Tina Feigal says: “I help adults deal with intense children so they can act from their values of compassion and kindness, without giving in to unreasonable requests.
 I offer an approach that deeply honors the child while holding firm limits, giving both adults and children a secure framework in which to thrive.”

 Tina Feigal, M.S., Ed. is a former school psychologist who offers coaching in Present Moment Parenting.
 Tina considers herself a purveyor of hope … even for kids with extreme behaviors!
 She specializes in placing the healing of behavior directly into the hands of adults who care for the children.
 Empowerment of parents, teachers, and child care providers is Tina’s passion … she brings out the best in adults, so they can bring out the best in children.

-Tina is the founder of the Center for the Challenging Child, in St. Paul, MN, where she shares highly successful techniques to transform challenging behavior in children of all ages.
-Her book, The Pocket Coach for Parents: Your Two-Week Guide to a Dramatically Improved Life with Your Intense Child which includes the CD, “60 Minutes with Parent Coach Tina Feigal” has earned five-star reviews on amazon.com.
+Tina is the Director of Family Engagement at Anu Family Services, Inc., and founder of the Center for the Challenging Child, in St. Paul, MN, where she shares highly successful techniques to transform challenging behavior in children of all ages.
+Her new book, Present Moment Parenting: Your Guide to a Peaceful Life with Your Intense Child, which contains chapters on trauma-effective parenting and self-care for parents, is now available here.

 To learn about parent coaching or training by Tina Feigal, call 651-453-0123 or click here.